|Dates||1st - 16th September 2024|

-This ski-mountaineering trip, which we pioneered over ten years ago in August 1999, takes us back again to the country with the best ski mountaineering in the Andes.
-The expedition will be largely based in the Chilean Lake District where we will make ski mountaineering ascents of many of the volcanoes including the spectacularly active Villarrica 2847m.
-We also plan to attempt ascents of Antuco 2985m, Lonquimay 2865m, Chillan 3212m, Llaima 3125m and Sierra Nevada 2554m It is unlikely that we will be successful on all of these peaks unless we have really superb weather.
-(However with a strong group and exceptional weather we made 8 summits in 2001).
-On days of bad weather we may ski some of the downhill resorts in the south, such as those on Chillan and Villarrica if they are open.
+This ski-mountaineering trip, which we pioneered ocer twenty years ago in August 1999, takes us to the country with the best ski mountaineering in the Andes.
+The expedition will be largely based in the Chilean Lakes District where we will make ski mountaineering ascents of many of the volcanoes including the spectacularly active Volcan Villarrica 2847m.
+We also plan to attempt ascents of Antuco 2985m, Lonquimay 2865m, Volcan Chillan 3186m, Llaima 3125m and Sierra Nevada 2554m It is unlikely that we will be successful on all of these peaks unless we have really superb weather.
+(However with a strong group and exceptional weather we made 8 summits in 2001, and in 2014 with good weather we made all but one of them).
+We had less good weather on our 2016 trip but still summitted Villarrica, Casablanca, Lonquimay and got big ski descents on Chillan and Sierra Nevada.
+On days of bad weather we may ski some of the downhill resorts in the south, such as those on Volcan Chillan and Villarrica, if they are still open.

-Expedition members should be strong parallel or telemark skiers (black runs).
+Expedition members should be strong parallel or telemark skiers (skiing black runs easily).
 Previous ski-mountaineering and/or Alpine mountaineering experience is very useful for this itinerary as well as a very good standard of fitness for long mountain days.
-If you don't have this experience or level of fitness then our Argentine Ski Explorer, with shorter and easier ski-mountaineering days and more piste options, will be more suitable for you.
+If you don't have this experience or level of fitness then our Patagonian Ski Explorer, with mostly shorter and easier ski-mountaineering days and a few more piste skiing options, will be more suitable for you.

 |Day 3||Drive south|